BCCI invites applications for national selectors, deadline is November 15 | Sports-Games

 BCCI invites applications for national selectors, deadline is November 15

-The BCCI on Tuesday invited applications for replacing three outgoing selectors in the senior men's committee.
-The deadline for sending applications is Sunday, November 15, with an age-cap of 60 years and a minimum eligibility criteria of 30 first-class matches.
+The BCCI on Tuesday invited applications for replacing three outgoing selectors in the senior men's committee, making 30 first-class matches a minimum eligibility criteria besides placing an age cap of 60 for prospective candidates.
+The deadline for sending applications is Sunday, November 15.

 However, it goes without saying that international experience (7 Tests or a combination of 10 ODIs and 20 first-class matches) will be given preference.
 The three outgoing selectors are Devang Gandhi (East Zone), Sarandeep Singh (North Zone) and Jatin Paranjape (West Zone).